Herb Basics (for cooking purposes)

 Wash first or not?

 Opinions vary on this.
-Generally, most say to wash fresh herbs under cool water before storing to avoid bacteria growth.
-Dry very well with paper towels.
+Generally, most suggest washing fresh herbs from the grocery store or herb garden under cool water before storing to avoid bacteria growth.
+Then dry them very well with paper towels or a salad spinner.

-I have to admit, I usually don’t bother.
-If you wash them just before, I find my herbs last a long time if stored properly.
+I usually don’t bother washing them before storing.
+Instead, I wash them just before I use them.
+I find my herbs last a long time if stored properly.

-- cut 1/2 inch off the bottom of stems.
+- Cut 1/2 inch off the bottom of the stems.

-- place in jar or glass filled with 1-2 inches water (don’t cover leaves).
+- Place them in a jar or glass filled with 1-2 inches of water (don’t cover the leaves).

-- place glass in the fridge and loosely cover with plastic bag.
-(Or use plastic deli container and cover with lid.)
+- Place the glass in the fridge and loosely cover it with a plastic bag.
+(Or use a plastic deli container and cover it with a lid.)

-- wrap in slightly dampened (not wet) paper towel.
+- Wrap them in slightly damp paper towel.

-- place in ziploc bag or sealed container in fridge.
-Keeps for 2-3 weeks
+- Place them in a ziploc bag or sealed container in the fridge.

 Dried Herbs